pyserial/pyserial/documentation/pyserial_api.rst

         :setter: Disable (``None``) or enable the RS485 settings
         :type: :class:`rs485.RS485Settings` or ``None``
         :platform: Posix (Linux, limited set of hardware)
-        :platform: Windows (RTS on TX only possible)
+        :platform: Windows (only RTS on TX possible)

         Attribute to configure RS485 support.
 When set to an instance of :class:`rs485.RS485Settings` and supported by OS, RTS will be active